 - Leadership Development

-As evidence of this, in November 2015, after receiving years of education in our Marine Studies program, Canterbury alumnus Preston Buchanan ('14)--now a student at Emory University--won FIRST PLACE in the Student Film category at the Blue Ocean International Film Festival for his film about the plague of the lionfish in the Atlantic, Caribbean, and Gulf.
+After receiving years of education in our Marine Studies program, Canterbury alumnus Preston Buchanan ('14)--who has since graduated from Emory University--won FIRST PLACE in the Student Film category at the Blue Ocean International Film Festival for his film about the plague of the lionfish in the Atlantic, Caribbean, and Gulf.

 He produced his film as a senior at Canterbury, using video footage from Marine Studies trips with our scuba Venture Crew 210.
 Preston flew to Monaco with current Canterbury students to receive his award at the 2015 Blue Ocean Film Festival.
 Read more about this trip.
 Watch Preston's documentary.